jf0021/SWC-SoftwareTesting/01-exceptions.md

 <ipython-input-61-a40d68a98708> in printsquareroot(x)
       8         print "Square root of",x,"is",r
       9     else:
----> 10         raise ValueError,"Cannot calculate the square root of a negative number"
+---> 10         raise ValueError,"Cannot print the square root of a negative number"

 ValueError: Cannot calculate the square root of a negative number
 ~~~

-The "Cannot calculate..." string argument to the raise command is optional and
+The "Cannot print..." string argument to the raise command is optional and
-allows us to provice more information for debugging purposes or to inform the
+allows us to provide more information for debugging purposes or to inform the
 user.
 In actual fact, this informational string is the only real enhancement
 our example program has provided over the default behaviour as, without the
 if test, calling sqrt with a negative number will generate a ValueError